Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Preliminaries

-In general, the minimizer function of $\mu(g,\tau)$ may not exist on a noncompact manifold.
-However, by the Carrillo-Ni's argument \cite{[CaNi]} (see also \cite{[HaMu]}), on complete (possible non-compact) shrinker $(M,g,f)$, we know that $f+c$ is always a minimizer of $\mu(g,1)$.
+In general, the minimizer of $\mu(g,\tau)$ may not exist on a noncompact manifold.
+However, by the Carrillo-Ni's argument \cite{[CaNi]} (see also \cite{[HaMu]}), on complete (possible non-compact) shrinker, $f+c$ is always a minimizer of $\mu(g,1)$.
 Therefore,

 where $c$ is a constant such that $\int_M(4\pi)^{-n/2}e^{-(f+c)}dv=1$.
-Here in the last equality, we used \eqref{identitycond}.
-Notice that the above integral formulas always hold due to Lemma \ref{potenesti} (see \cite{[HaMu]} for the detail explanation).
+In the last equality, we used \eqref{identitycond}.
+Notice that the above integral formulas always hold due to Lemma \ref{potenesti}.
 Hence